 Welcome!
-My name is Madeline (Maddie) Gilbert and I am a fifth-year PhD student in the Department of Linguistics at NYU.
+My name is Madeline (Maddie) Gilbert and I am a PhD student in the Department of Linguistics at NYU.
 My primary interests lie in laboratory phonetics and phonology, phonologization, the morphology-phonology interface, sociophonetic variation and change.
 My dissertation investigates the phonologization of postaspiration in Andalusian Spanish, as well as potential cross-linguistic perceptual motivations for this change.
 I have also investigated stress and morphological complexity in Brazilian Portuguese and sociophonetic variation and variability in Uruguayan monolingual and bilingual Spanish.

 Prior to NYU, I received my BA in Spanish from Middlebury College, where I also studied Linguistics and Italian.
 My senior thesis investigated the sociolinguistic variation of rhotics in Buenos Aires Spanish.

-you have questions, comments, or similar interests, I’d love to hear from you!
+If you have questions, comments, or similar interests, I’d love to hear from you!

 2022 (upcoming).
 Gilbert, M and Kate Mooney.
 Metathesis is late and fake.
 Presentation at the LSA Annual Meeting, Washington DC.
 January 6-9.

 2021 (upcoming).
 Gilbert, M. Testing the representational status of Sevillian Stop-H sequences with stress.
 Presentation at the Hispanic Linguistics Symposium, Wake Forest University (virtual).
 October 7-9.